dolbyio-samples/rts-app-react-publisher-viewer/apps/e2e-test/README.md

 ## Publisher and Viewer app installation locally [Optional]

-Follow the Millicast Tokens section of the main ReadMe (`/README.md`) to configure the token as environment variable
+Follow the Millicast Tokens section of the main ReadMe [ReadMe file](../../README.md) to configure the token as environment variable

 To install the Publisher and Viewer App locally, run the following command: